-The student or the parent/guardian is entitled to file an appeal of the decision of the Governing Board for an expulsion or a suspended expulsion to the County Board of Education (RCOE).
+The student or the parent/guardian is entitled to file an appeal of the decision of the Governing Board for an expulsion or a suspended expulsion to the Helendale Elementary School District.
 The appeal must be filed within 30 calendar days following the decision of the Governing Board to expel the student.